michal-harish/enrondata/README.md

     > ./gradlew build

-Run the application using the generated script passing the parallelism (16 is good for m4.2xlarge instance) and the data mount location:
+Run the application using the generated script passing the parallelism (6 is the highest possible for m4.2xlarge instance) and the data mount location:

-    > sudo ./build/scripts/enronapp 16 /data
+    > sudo ./build/scripts/enronapp 6 /data